-- 4 Select the activity settings. - 5 Select GPS. - 6 Select an option: - · Select Off to disable GPS for the activity. - · Select GPS Only to enable the GPS satellite system. - Select GPS + GLONASS (Russian satellite system) for more accurate position information in situations with poor sky visibility. - Select GPS + GALILEO (European Union satellite system) for more accurate position information in situations with poor sky visibility. - Select UltraTrac to record track points and sensor data less frequently (UltraTrac, page 77).
+- 4 Select the activity settings. - 5 Select GPS. - 6 Select an option: - · Select Off to disable GPS for the activity. - · Select GPS Only to enable the GPS satellite system. - Select GPS + GLONASS (Russian satellite system) for more accurate position information in situations with poor sky visibility.

-NOTE: Using GPS and another satellite system together can reduce battery life more quickly than using GPS only (GPS and Other Satellite Systems, page 77).
+NOTE: Using GPS and another satellite system together can reduce battery life more quickly than using GPS only.